VincentSelz/microeconometrics-course-project-VincentSelz/README.md

 ### Contribution

 My contribution is by replicating the reduced form analysis of the paper and to add data visualisations.
-I also attempt to replicate their core result - the structural estimation - however, I was not able to get the simulation up and running.
-I am following the [respy](https://respy.readthedocs.io/en/latest/) outline and document the steps I have taken to replicate the simulation.
+I also attempt to replicate their core result - the structural estimation - however, I was not able to get the criterion function up and running.
+I am following the [respy](https://respy.readthedocs.io/en/latest/) outline and document the steps I have taken to replicate the MSM.